contino/azure-landing-zone/README.md

 }
 ```

-Each child consits details of the management group to be created the above examples shows management groups called:
+Each child consists details of the management group to be created the above examples shows management groups called:

 * RootLevel
 * Management